PJ2005/contextual/README.md

 ### 2. Setup

-Before you can use the extension, you need to add your own Google Gemini API key:
+Before you can use the extension, you need to add your own OpenRouter API key and model name:

 1. Click the Contextual extension icon in your Chrome toolbar (it looks like a stylized 'C').
 2. A popup will appear.
-Paste your Gemini API key into the input field.
-(You can get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey)).
+Paste your OpenRouter API key into the input field.
+(You can get a free key from [OpenRouter](https://openrouter.ai/)).
+3. Enter the model name you want to use (e.g., `deepseek/deepseek-chat-v3-0324`).
+You can find available models at [OpenRouter Models](https://openrouter.ai/models).
-3. Click **"Save"**.
+4. Click **"Save"**.

 ### 3. Getting Explanations